 The graduate school does not allow grade substitutions for failed courses.
 All completed courses will be reflected on student transcripts as received by the program.
 Students who repeat a course due to deceleration must be considerate of this when returning for the following cohort and must continue to complete all minimum GPA requirements.

 2. Progression in the clinical phase

-In order to progress through the clinical phase of the program, students must maintain an average of 3.0 GPA per term and must pass each SCPE with an overall grade of a "B" as passing letter grade (83%).
+In order to progress through the clinical phase of the program, students must receive an overall minimum clinical course letter grade of "C" (75%) for each SCPE.
+To pass a SCPE, students must: